About

 Myrna is the "good" twin, wholesome and straight-as-an

-arrow, traditional in her conservative ways; Myra is the "bad"
+arrow, traditional in her conservative values; Myra is the "bad"

 twin, rebellious and unabashedly promiscuous, and much too liberal

 for her time.
-They are identical except that, as her first suitor
+The girls are identical except that, as her first

-notes, Myrna is ''stacked.''
-A comedy in six scenes, four dreams and
+suitor notes, Myrna is ''stacked.''
+A comedy in six scenes, four

-(at least) six wigs.
-There are two ways to produce this play: 1) with
+dreams and (at least) six wigs.
+There are two ways to produce this

-good wigs; or 2) with bad wigs.
-The second way is preferred.
-Spanning
+play: 1) with good wigs; or 2) with bad wigs.
+The second way is

 The Mineola Twins was first staged 1996 at Perseverance